Voice Media Group: History

-VMG launched the digital marketing agency V Digital Services in 2013.
-VDS works with VMG publications and partners around the country to offer digital marketing solutions including organic SEO, social media management, paid media, web development and programmatic and pay-per-click advertising.
-V Digital Services made Inc. magazine's “Inc. 500 list” of America's fastest-growing private companies in 2019, 2018 and 2017.
+VMG launched the digital marketing agency, V Digital Services, in 2013 and now operates in over 300 cities across the United States.
+VDS employees over 125 customer-centric analysts and account managers who work with VMG publications and partners around the country to offer digital marketing solutions including organic SEO, paid media, web development and programmatic and pay-per-click advertising.
+V Digital Services has received several accolades over the years including, Inc. magazine's “Inc. 500 list” of America's fastest-growing private companies in 2019, 2018 and 2017, several Stevie Awards for Sales and Customer Service, and many more.

+In 2023, VMG launched the marketing technology company, V Audience Labs.

-While adding resources to VDS, Voice Media Group has made strategic divestments of some its newspaper properties.
+While adding resources to other areas of the business, Voice Media Group has made strategic divestments of some its newspaper properties.
 On May 6, 2015, VMG announced the sale of Minneapolis City Pages to Star Tribune Media Co.
 In October 2015, VMG sold the Village Voice in New York City to Pennsylvania newspaper owner Peter Barbey.
 In October 2017, VMG sold LA Weekly to local owners; the next month, following devastation caused by Hurricane Harvey, it announced that the Houston Press would cease print publication and transition to an online-only entity.

 In 2021, Voice Media Group sold the Houston Press to an anonymous buyer.